Brunson scores 41, Mavs make 22 3s in Game 2 win vs Jazz

 Jazz: Utah wiped out a five-point deficit in the final minute of of the first quarter to tie the game at 24.
 The sequence started with Gobert’s putback dunk.
 The 7-foot-1 center, the NBA’s top defensive player three of the previous four seasons who finished third for this season’s award announced earlier Monday, then had a block before a 3 from Clarkson, who initially was tripped up moving through the lane before getting up and getting the ball back in the corner.

-Mavericks: The Mavs finished 21 of 41 on 3s (51.2%) and shot 50% overall (36 of 72). … Spencer Dinwiddie had all three Dallas turnovers, two on plays that could have easily been fouls against Utah.
-He had 17 points and six assists. … Dallas led the NBA during the regular season with 17 wins after coming back from deficits of at least 10 points.
+Mavericks: The Mavs finished 21 of 41 on 3s (51.2%) and shot 50% overall (36 of 72), and had only three turnovers (all by Spencer Dinwiddie). ..
+Dallas led the NBA during the regular season with 17 wins after coming back from deficits of at least 10 points.

 SAME DRAFT